-This project has been supported (in 1999) by a grant from the University of Virginia's Teaching + Technology Initiative.
-Under the auspices of that grant, evaluation, programming, and database design has been contributed by Tom Kane and Charles Sligh (English Department, GS), Mike Thompson and JJ Tavernier (Computer Science, UG), John Ashenfelter and Yitna Firdiweck (TTI Program).
-Additional consultation on evaluative techniques was generously provided by Walter F. Heinecke, Curry School of Education, Educational Evaluation Program.
+This project was first supported (in 1999) by a grant from the University of Virginia's Teaching + Technology Initiative.
+Under the auspices of that grant, evaluation, programming, and database design was contributed by Tom Kane and Charles Sligh (English Department, GS), Mike Thompson and JJ Tavernier (Computer Science, UG), John Ashenfelter and Yitna Firdiweck (TTI Program).
+Additional consultation on evaluative techniques was generously provided by Professor Walter F. Heinecke, Curry School of Education, Educational Evaluation Program.

-Special thanks to the staff of the University Libraries' Electronic Text Center, Digital Image Center, Reference Department, Special Collections, and Video Department for their generous assistance to the instructor and students in this course during the years it was taught at the University of Virginia--especially Bryson Clevenger, in the first Virginia iteration, and Xioaming Wang in the second.
-Thanks also to Jo Kibbee and staff at the Library of the University of Illinois, Urbana-Champaign, for similar assistance while the course was being taught at the University of Illinois, and to Patrick Gamsby, Sarah Shoemaker, and Judy Pinnolis at Brandeis University, where the course was taught in 2014.
+The University of Virginia Libraries' Electronic Text Center, Digital Image Center, Reference Department, Special Collections, and Video Department have all provided generous assistance to the instructor and many students in this course during the years it has been taught at the University of Virginia--especially Bryson Clevenger, in the first Virginia iteration, and Xioaming Wang in the second.
+Thanks also to Jo Kibbee and staff at the Library of the University of Illinois, Urbana-Champaign, for similar assistance during the time that the course was being taught at the University of Illinois, and to Patrick Gamsby, Sarah Shoemaker, and Judy Pinnolis at Brandeis University, where the course was taught in 2014.

-If you have questions or comments, contact John Unsworth, Professor of English, Brandeis University, unsw...@brandeis.edu
+If you have questions or comments, contact John Unsworth, Professor of English, University of Virginia, firstname.lastname@example.org